marc-bouvier-katas/Kotlin_EduTools_Advent_of_Code_2021/Day 1/Part 1/task.md

 ## About TDD

-If you want to practice Test-Driven-Development, you will want to write you own tests to drive your design.
-You can write you own tests here in the following file : `test/YourOwnTests.kt`
+If you want to practice Test-Driven-Development, you can write you own tests in the following file : `test/YourOwnTests.kt`